AdmirAlagic/vgen/USAGE.md

 ## 🎬 Overview

-The AudioBlender Video Generator creates stunning audio-reactive 3D animations using Blender.
+The AudioBlender Video Generator creates stunning audio-reactive 3D animations using Blender with **smooth continuous morphing**, **no flickering**, and **GPU-optimized rendering**.
 This guide covers all available presets, quality levels, and usage options.

 ## 🚀 Quick Start